reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

  1.0000000
 ```

-This indicates that the solution to the system of equations is \(x_1 = 1\), \(x_2 = 1\), and \(x_3 = 1\).
+This output indicates that the solution to the system of equations is \(x_1 = 1\), \(x_2 = 1\), and \(x_3 = 1\).

 ## Key Concepts

-- **Thomas Algorithm**: A specialized form of Gaussian elimination optimized for tridiagonal systems of equations.
-It transforms the system into an upper triangular matrix using forward elimination, followed by backward substitution to find the solution.
+- **Thomas Algorithm**: This is a specialized version of Gaussian elimination tailored for tridiagonal systems.
-- **Tridiagonal System**: A system of linear equations where the coefficient matrix has non-zero elements only on the main diagonal and the two adjacent diagonals (subdiagonal and superdiagonal).
+- **Tridiagonal Matrix**: A matrix where only the main diagonal and the two adjacent diagonals are non-zero.
+- **Forward Elimination**: Converts the system to an upper triangular form.
+- **Backward Substitution**: Solves for the unknowns after the matrix has been converted into upper triangular form.

 ## Conclusion

-This program demonstrates an efficient way to solve a system of linear equations with a tridiagonal coefficient matrix using the Thomas Algorithm.
-It's an essential tool in computational mathematics and numerical analysis, particularly in problems where large sparse matrices arise, such as in finite difference methods for partial differential equations.

-### Key Features:
-- Efficient, \(O(n)\) complexity for tridiagonal systems.
-- Interactive, user-driven input for matrix and vector coefficients.
-- Handles edge cases like division by zero with error messages.

-### Notes:
-- The program is suitable for small to medium-sized systems.
-For larger systems, consider optimizing memory allocation and enhancing performance further.
-- You can modify the matrix size `n` to handle larger systems by adjusting the input accordingly.
+The **Thomas Algorithm** is an efficient method for solving systems of linear equations with a tridiagonal matrix.
+This program demonstrates its application with forward elimination followed by backward substitution to find the solution.
+This algorithm is particularly useful in numerical simulations where such systems frequently arise.

 ---

-This improved implementation makes the Thomas Algorithm more flexible, robust, and suitable for various problem sizes, allowing users to solve tridiagonal systems of any size.
+This version of the readme now uses the correct Markdown syntax for LaTeX formatting with proper matrix equations.
+Ensure that the platform you're using (e.g., GitHub, Jupyter Notebooks) supports this LaTeX rendering for it to be displayed properly.